B2B Transfers are smarter with B2B Pay

 Second tier Banks (mostly located in the east part of EU)

-General requirements. willing to pay high montly fees or have high turnover €50,000+ fees can be as high as 1% for incoming transactions but can be negotiated down based on volumes etc. they have a higher risk appetite. generally will accept customers from most countries around the world and most industries. the due diligence could be longer. ecommerce and online sellers are also welcome.
+General requirements in these second-tier institutions are easier to fulfill then they would be in Germany, but you still must be willing to pay high montly fees or have high turnover (of €50,000+ ).
+The fees can be as high as 1% for incoming transactions, but can also be negotiated based on volumes.
+You can expect eagerness to risk and try out new ideas, so these banks generally accept customers from most countries around the world, and from most industries.
+Count on a possibly longer due diligence.

-E-wallets providers cost less in account maintenance fees and also require less volume per month (10,000+) they generally charge higher fees per transaction to make up for this. but again if your volumes go up everything is negotiable.
+E-wallets providers cost less in account maintenance fees and require less volume per month (10,000+), but they generally charge higher fees per transaction to make up for this.
+If your volumes go up, remember - everything is negotiable.

 Card Payment processors

-If you are small or just starting out in Europe then this is the best way in. the fees per transaction are high but the setup costs and account maintenance fees are low. generally these guys build their technology over the mastercard or Visa payment platforms.
+If you are a small business, or maybe just starting out in Europe, then this might be your best option.
+The fees per transaction are high in this case, but the setup costs and account maintenance fees are low.
+Generally these guys build their technology over the mastercard or Visa payment platforms.